 Recently we uncovered an internal memo where an associate asked a partner if research needed to done in a particular area of law.
 The partner’s response was quite telling, “That’s really not applicable here but it’s billable to the client so go ahead and continue.”

-When a lawyer is accused of defrauding third parties or aiding and abetting their clients in some sort of legal activity, it’s called “fraud”.
+When a lawyer is accused of defrauding third parties or aiding and abetting a Ponzi scheme, it’s called “fraud”.
 When a lawyer overbills or does poor work for a client, it may be both fraud and legal malpractice.
 In every case, it’s wrong and could get the attorney disbarred.

-The legal malpractice lawyers at Mahany & Ertl have represented victims (clients) of bad lawyers and accountants throughout the country.
-We are one of the few law firms willing to sue other professionals for malpractice.
-Often there is a code of silence within the profession.
+Often there is a code of silence within the legal profession.
 Not with us.
-If you feel like another lawyer, accountant, insurance agent or other professional has defrauded you or provided sub par services, give us a call.
+If you feel like another lawyer, accountant, insurance agent or other professional has defrauded you, give us a call.
 All inquiries are kept in strict confidence.

 For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).

-Mahany & Ertl – America’s Fraud Lawyers.
-Offices in Milwaukee, Wisconsin; Detroit, Michigan; Portland, Maine; Minneapolis, Minnesota and coming soon San Francisco, California.
+Mahany Law – America’s Fraud Recovery Lawyers.
 Legal malpractice services available in many jurisdictions.

 Need more information?
 Our Due Diligence blog has a search engine located in the upper right hand corner.
-For more information on specific fraud topics, just click the fraud recovery or legal malpractice tabs or type in any key words such as “legal malpractice” or “accounting malpractice” in the search bar.
+For more information on specific fraud topics, just type in any key words such as “Ponzi scheme” in the search bar.
 We have many informative articles on our site.